 Delhi violence: Activist Umar Khalid says several incidents attributed to him are not acts of terror

-Khalid has been accused of making provocative speeches at two of anti-CAA protest sites and hatching a conspiracy to incite the riots.
+Khalid has been accused of making provocative speeches at two anti-CAA sites and hatching a conspiracy to incite riots.

 Several incidents attributed to activist Umar Khalid in connection with the 2020 Delhi violence do not qualify as acts of terrorism, his counsel advocate Trideep Pais told the Delhi High Court on Monday, Bar and Bench reported.